sachin-dabas/sachin-dabas/README.md

 Graduate Student at Carnegie Mellon University
 ----------------------------------------------

-I am currently pursuing a MS in Sustainable Design and Machine Learning from Carnegie Mellon University and I hold a master's degree in Advanced computation from the Institute for Advanced Architecture of Catalonia (IAAC), Spain.
+I am currently pursuing a MS in Sustainable Design from Carnegie Mellon University and I hold a master's degree in Advanced computation from the Institute for Advanced Architecture of Catalonia (IAAC), Spain.

 * 🌍  I'm based in Pittsburgh
 * 🖥️  See my portfolio at [My Portfolio](http://www.sachindabas.works/)